phlgr/botty/README.md

-# Botty
+# botty

-Botty is a general purpose discord bot with specific functions for our private Discord server.
+botty is a general purpose discord bot with specific functions for our private Discord server.